Hydraulisc/foss-hydraulisc/README.md

 - [Discord](https://discord.gg/Syn5GVDemH)

 ## Warning!
-If you are migrating from Hydraulisc version 1.2.9 or earlier, you need to perform v1 database migrations!
+If you are migrating from Hydraulisc version 1.3 or earlier, you need to perform v1 database migrations!

 `node migrate-database-v1.js`

+If you are migrating from version 1.3 to a newer version you need to perform v2 database migrations to support discriminators!

+`node migrate-database-v2.js`

 <details>
 <summary>Quick References:</summary>